 \u000A to cause a LINE FEED (LF) to be part of the String value of a string literal.
 In an ECMAScript program, a Unicode escape sequence occurring within a comment is never interpreted and therefore cannot contribute to termination of the comment.
 Similarly, a Unicode escape sequence occurring within a string literal in an ECMAScript program always contributes to the literal and is never interpreted as a line terminator or as a code point that might terminate the string literal.

-The abstract operation UTF16EncodeCodePoint takes argument cp (a Unicode code point).
+The abstract operation UTF16EncodeCodePoint takes argument cp (a Unicode code point) and returns a String.
 It performs the following steps when called:

-The abstract operation CodePointsToString takes argument text (a sequence of Unicode code points).
+The abstract operation CodePointsToString takes argument text (a sequence of Unicode code points) and returns a String.
 It converts text into a String value, as described in

-The abstract operation UTF16SurrogatePairToCodePoint takes arguments lead (a code unit) and trail (a code unit).
+The abstract operation UTF16SurrogatePairToCodePoint takes arguments lead (a code unit) and trail (a code unit) and returns a code point.
 Two code units that form a UTF-16

 The abstract operation CodePointAt takes arguments string (a String) and position (a non-negative

-The abstract operation ParseText takes arguments sourceText (a sequence of Unicode code points) and goalSymbol (a nonterminal in one of the ECMAScript grammars).
-It performs the following steps when called:
+The abstract operation ParseText takes arguments sourceText (a sequence of Unicode code points) and goalSymbol (a nonterminal in one of the ECMAScript grammars) and returns a

 Consider a text that has an